I’m Stella Tomlinson. I’m a teacher, creatrix, writer and Priestess.

 My certifications & courses

-- Dru Yoga Teacher Training: 200 hour teacher training course (Dip DYT) with the International School of Dru Yoga, April 2010-April 2012, accredited by Yoga Alliance and the Independent Yoga Network.
+- Dru Yoga Teacher Training: 200 hour teacher training course (Dip DYT) with the International School of Dru Yoga, April 2010-April 2012.

 - Postgraduate Back Care Foundation Course with the International School of Dru Yoga (March – May 2013).